msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 * Increase Threat from 1 to 2.
   * Taking notes from [Lancers in the Dark](https://docs.google.com/document/d/19LcfVsvo9u5FaaDMvSytB2YQhnBGcSRMrsAEKRnRVdI/edit), adding some extra Threat to the Heavy Melee helps keep it competitive with other raw statsticks like Raleigh's Kinetic Hammer.

+#### GMS Thermal Rifle

+* Taking a cue from both Lancers in the Dark and Maria's house rules, increase this weapon's Range from 5 to 8.
+  * The damage profile and AP on Thermal Rifle is serviceable, but its default CQB range holds it back for the typical Rifle user.

 #### Overpower Rounds